|

 To hunt, the Apache used bows and arrows.
 Arrowheads were made from rocks that were chipped down to a sharp point.
 Bow strings were made from the tendons of animals.

 To carry their teepees and other items when they moved, the Apache used something called a travois.
-The travois was a sled that could be filled with items and then drug by a dog.
+The travois was a sled that could be filled with items and then dragged by a dog.
 When the Europeans brought horses to the Americas, the Apache started using horses to drag the travois.
-Because horses were so much bigger and stronger, the travois could be bigger and carry a alot more stuff.
+Because horses were so much bigger and stronger, the travois could be bigger and carry a a lot more stuff.
 This also allowed the Apache to make larger teepees.

 The Apache women wove large baskets to store grain and other food.
 They also made pots from clay to hold liquids and other items.